pershint/SNOtools/Contamination_Study/README.md

      for each event in the file.
   3) Pass all of the ntuples to the code in ./BifurcatedAnalysis to populate your Pass-fail boxes used in the bifurcated analysis contamination estimation.
+     NOTE: You can also select your cut mask and whether to only use B14 or ITR.
+     These should come immediately following the program call.
+That is, place all filenames to pass in at the end of the program call.

   4) Move the root files into the ./estimator directory in each of their relevant subdirectories.
 Define your a, b, c, and d values output in step 3 in main.py